 What Should I Know About Canine Cancer?

 A cancer diagnosis will ultimately affect the lives of half of all dogs who reach 10 years of age.
 And, each specific canine cancer-type creates its own unique negative health impacts.
-However nearly all canine cancers, and even many cancer treatments, produce similar impacts on dogs’ immune, digestive, integumentary and other physiologic systems.
+However nearly all canine cancers, and even many cancer treatments, produce similar impacts on dogs’ immune system, digestive system, integumentary system, and other physiologic systems.
 These common impacts often limit their ability to maintain weight, avoid cachexia, benefit from cancer treatments and thrive.

 You are not alone.
 Many people are dealing with the same questions and concerns that you are.
 Approximately 500,000 dogs are diagnosed with cancer each month.